crossplane/crossplane/design/design-doc-composition.md

 The combination of these two fields allows a managed resource to uniquely identify a distinct managed resource within the same composite.
-In the previous example the `kind: GKENodePool` resources need only use `matchController` to match the `kind: GKECluster` they wish to join, because there is only one `kind:
-GKECluster` for them to match within their composite resource.
-They need to use `matchController` and `matchLabels` to match their desired `kind:
-ServiceAccount`; the labels distinguish of the two composed `kind:
-ServiceAccount` resources are matched.
+In the previous example the `GKENodePool` resources need only use `matchController` to match the `GKECluster` they wish to join, because there is only one `GKECluster` for them to match within their composite resource.
+They need to use `matchController` and `matchLabels` to match their desired `ServiceAccount`; the labels distinguish of the two composed `ServiceAccount` resources are matched.

 If a reference field is set, its corresponding selector field is ignored.
 If the selector field is unset, it is ignored.
 If the specified selector matches